-The EPC Ad Hoc Committee for Academic Policies is an as-needed committee charged with reviewing Kent State's academic policies against published research and Kent State data to better understand what needs to be accomplished to support student progress toward graduation.
+The EPC Ad Hoc Committee for Academic Policies was established in spring 2013, is an as-needed committee charged with reviewing Kent State's academic policies against published literature and research and Kent State data to better understand what needs to be accomplished to support undergraduate student progress toward graduation.

-The committee comprises faculty nominated by Faculty Senate, administrators and staff recommended to the Provost's Office and students from different campuses.
+The committee comprises faculty nominated by Faculty Senate, administrators and staff recommended to the Provost's Office and undergraduate students from different campuses.
 The committee is chaired by the senior associate provost for academic affairs.